Arohasina/chat-with-websites/readme.md

 # Chat with Any Website 🌐💬

-This project was built as a learning exercise by following the tutorial from [alejandro-ao/chat-with-websites](https://github.com/alejandro-ao/chat-with-websites).
-To practice working with LangChain, Streamlit, and retrieval-augmented generation (RAG) while experiencing building a real-world chatbot application.
+This project was built as a learning exercise to practice working with LangChain, Streamlit, and retrieval-augmented generation (RAG) while experiencing building a real-world chatbot application.

 ## Live Demo